How to add calendar to your emails [Gmail, Outlook, Apple Mail, Yahoo]

 So how it works:

-• click on button with tablet to copy event link to your clipboard;
+- click on button with the copy icon to copy event link to your clipboard;

 As you can see, our Calendar Link Generator is easy to use and will allow you to create an event link for your HTML emails.